patrick-llgc/Learning-Deep-Learning/paper_notes/to_learn_or_not.md

 	- Current SOTA of visual localization is based on 3D information.
 The representation are scene-specific and do not generalize to unseen scenes.
 - Indirect approach:
 	- A more flexible way is relative pose estimation based on image retrieval first.
 This involves building a dataset based on posed images.
 It is more scalable and generalizable.
 The image retrieval can be done efficiently with compact image level descriptors (such as [Dense-VLAD](http://openaccess.thecvf.com/content_cvpr_2015/papers/Torii_247_Place_Recognition_2015_CVPR_paper.pdf) <kbd>CVPR 2015</kbd>).
 - Regressing R and t direclty needs finetuning hyperparameters to balance the two loss terms based on different scenes (outdoor vs indoors).
 Regressing essential matrix naturally handles this issue.
+It is a natural way to weigh the various loss function depending on the final metric. (cf. [SMOKE](smoke.md))
+	- This perhaps can be extended to still regressing the quaternion and translation vectors but construct an essential matrix and compare with gt.
+This way we don't have to worry about projecting the predicted matrix to the manifold of essential matrix afterwards. d

 #### Technical details
 - Interpolating pose based on Nearest neighbor does not have the best results.
-The scenes have to be a min dist apart to avoid too much correlation.
+The scenes have to be a min distance apart to avoid too much correlation.
 The paper starts with top ranked images and picks images within [3, 50] meters to all previous selected image for *outdoor* scenes.
 - Autonomous driving is largely planar motion and should be easier than a full blown 6 DoF localization.
 - The essential matrix is regressed with a FC layer and may not be valid.
-The DLA regressed E matrix is then proejcted to a valid essential matrix space by replacing the first two singlular values by their mean and set the smallest singular value to 0. $\Sigma = diag(\sigma_1, \sigma_2, \sigma_3) \rightarrow diag(1, 1, 0)$.
+The DLA regressed E matrix is then projected to a valid essential matrix space (manifold) by replacing the first two singular values by their mean and set the smallest singular value to 0. $\Sigma = diag(\sigma_1, \sigma_2, \sigma_3) \rightarrow diag(1, 1, 0)$.
 - Absolute pose estimation is scene specific as it depends on the coordinate system used.

 #### Notes